This isn't what you expect to see when you're filleting a fish.

 I was muskie fishing with my dad a few years ago when he hooked into a massive 52-inch fish.
 When we got it in the net, we could feel a 12-14 inch fish in its belly.
 It was actually protruding to the point it was hard to miss.

 With that in mind, we know big fish eat big things.
-However, did you know big catfish eat full-grown adult cottonmouths?
+However, did you know big catfish eat full-grown adult cottonmouth snakes?
 The lady in this video sort of freaked out about it.
-But truth be told, I probably would’ve, too.
+But truth be told, I probably would've, too.
+After all, agkistrodon piscivorus, as it is known by its scientific name, is a highly venomous snake.

 Thankfully, that big snake was dead.
 If it was still alive, I could only imagine would've come out of the gut pile ready for a fight.

 You always see pictures floating around in the spring showing off bass or other fish with snakes sticking out of their gullets.
 Apparently, there is some legitimacy to it.
-The next time you catch a big fish and plan of filleting it, you might want to watch its belly first and make sure there isn’t something moving around in there.
+These snakes are taking a big risk when they slither past the water's edge.